Campfire-2

 AS-REP Roasting Attack

-In the MITRE ATT&CK Framework, the AS-REP Roasting attack is categorized as T1558.004 under the 'Steal or Forge Kerberos Tickets' attack technique.
+In the MITRE ATT&CK Framework, the AS-REP Roasting attack is categorized as T1558.004arrow-up-right under the 'Steal or Forge Kerberos Tickets' attack technique.
 It exploits a vulnerability in Kerberos when the 'Do not require Kerberos preauthentication' setting is enabled.
 This vulnerability allows adversaries to extract user hashes, enabling them to decrypt passwords offline.
 This attack poses a significant threat to IT networks worldwide, as it can provide unauthorized access to domain resources.

-Source: AS-REP Roasting Attack Explained - MITRE ATT&CK T1558.004
+Source: AS-REP Roasting Attack Explained - MITRE ATT&CK T1558.004arrow-up-right

 Detection Methods for the AS-REP Roasting Attack